sustech-topology/TopCap/additional/README.md

 # Additional code and material

 This directory contains code for results in the [manuscript](https://yifeizhu.github.io/tail.pdf) and its Supplementary Information beyond the Results section.
-It also contains supplementary files intended to enable and facilitate the user to reproduce the results and apply the methods in the manuscript.
+It also contains additional files intended to enable and facilitate the user to reproduce the results and apply the methods in the manuscript.

 ## Code